Frequently Asked Questions

 Weren’t you called Added Value before?
 What happened?

 Added Value launched as a non-profit that built the farms and offered programming for the Red Hook community from 2001-2018.
 All the staff and programs from Added Value were absorbed by Red Hook Initiative in the fall of 2018.
-Red Hook Farms, a project of Red Hook Initiative, relaunched in late 2018.
+Red Hook Farms, a project of Red Hook Initiative, relaunched at the end of 2018.
 Our new home will help increase equitable access to fresh produce and provide our youth apprentices with opportunities within RHI’s long-term youth development services.